-Businesses all over the world are benefitting from the rise of automation.
+Businesses all over the world are benefiting from the rise of automation.
 From the use of robotics to expedite and streamline manufacturing processes, to simple IT automation thanks to low-cost software tools, automation can help just about any business in just about any sector.

 Who automates what?